getsentry/sentry-docs/src/collections/_documentation/platforms/python/beam.md

 The functions get injected with an inspect function to patch getting the [function signature](https://github.com/apache/beam/blob/release-2.13.0/sdks/python/apache_beam/transforms/core.py#L288L298).

 **This integration is experimental.** It may be removed in minor versions.
-When enabling this integration, expect to see incorrect server_name and ip due to some distributed within Beam.
+When enabling this integration, expect to see incorrect server_name and ip due to some distributed properties within Beam.

 Add ``BeamIntegration()`` to your ``integrations`` list: